Uninterruptible power supplies, what they are and how they work

 I gruppi di continuità, cosa sono e come funzionano

-In many offices there are computers that can never be turned off.
-Machines in which data are stored, which work 24 hours a day and which, in addition to the impossibility of being suddenly without power, cannot even undergo voltage fluctuations.
-Because?
-Because a sudden shutdown or power surge could result in loss of data and work for days or weeks.
+In many offices, there are computers that can never be turned off.
+These machines store data, operate 24/7, and, in addition to not being able to suddenly lose power, cannot even tolerate power surges.
+Why?
+Because a sudden shutdown or a power surge could lead to the loss of days or weeks of data and work.

-It is the continuity groups that come to the aid of those who work in a meticulous way.
-Also known as UPS (Uninterruptible Power Supply) , they are able to power the electrical appliances to which they are connected electrically and without interruption.
+Uninterruptible power supplies (UPS) come to the aid of those who work meticulously.
+Also known as UPS (Uninterruptible Power Supply), they can provide continuous electrical power to the devices they are connected to.

-Uninterruptible power supplies are obviously not designed only for computers and offices, but also for all those devices that need not to suffer electrical "trauma".
+Of course, UPS are not only designed for computers and offices but also for all those devices that need to avoid electrical "trauma."

-What does an uninterruptible power supply do in a nutshell?
-It works like a battery, ensuring that, even in critical moments, the appliances never run out of electricity.
-UPSs, in fact, have lead batteries inside that allow us to sleep peacefully and not realize that normally our power lines have imperceptible voltage changes (for us) but harmful to our electronic devices.
+What does a UPS do in simple terms?
+It acts like a battery, ensuring that, even in critical moments, devices never run out of electrical power.
+UPS devices contain lead-acid batteries that allow us to sleep soundly and not notice that our power lines normally experience imperceptible (to us) voltage fluctuations that are harmful to our electronic devices.

-What to know when to buy a UPS?
-First of all the number of Watts we need, then look at the power supply needs in the event of a power failure, which greatly depends on the number of devices that are attached to the UPS.
+What to know when buying a UPS?
+First, the number of Watts we need, then consider the power requirements in case of a power outage, which greatly depends on the number of devices connected to the UPS.
 There are also different types of UPS, with different specific characteristics.

-The uninterruptible power supplies for domestic and work use are in fact divided into:
+UPS devices for home and work use are divided into:

-- Offline : they are especially suitable for homes and are especially useful in case of power surges, managing to make up for a power failure for a few minutes.
+- Offline: These are mainly suitable for homes and are particularly useful in case of power surges, being able to compensate for a power outage for a few minutes.

-- Line Interactive : they are those found in offices with multiple locations, they are able to stabilize the voltage through the stabilizer circuit and protect the equipment from blackouts.
+- Line Interactive: These are found in offices with multiple workstations; they stabilize voltage through a stabilizing circuit and protect equipment from blackouts.

 Leave a comment